scholarslab/scholarslab.github.io/collections/_people/ben-gorham.md

 roles:
 - Prototyping Fellow, 2017-2018
 ---
+Ben Gorham was a 2017-2018 Digital Humanities Prototyping Fellow.
+During that role, his bio text was:

-Ben Gorham is a 2017-2018 Digital Humanities Prototyping Fellow and a PhD student in Art and Architectural History.
+Ben Gorham is a PhD student in Art and Architectural History.